agile-ts/documentation/docs/Interfaces.md

 :::info

-The `patch` property is only relevant if we collect a data object with an already existing `primaryKey` in order to update the old data object at the `primaryKey`.
+The `patch` property is only relevant to us if we collect a data object with an already existing `primaryKey` in order to update the Item data at that `primaryKey`.

 :::

-If `true`, the passed data object is merged into the found data object instead of overwriting it entirely.
+If `true`, the passed data object is merged into the found Item data instead of overwriting it entirely.
 ```ts {6,9}
 const MY_COLLECTION = App.createCollection({
     initialData: [{id: 1, name: 'frank', age: 10}]